abiosoft/caddyserver.com/content/blog/caddy-0_9-released.md

 The HTTP server is a Caddy plugin, which means that Caddy is capable of serving other things too.
 While HTTP is the default type of server, imagine using Caddy to serve DNS, mail, SSH, git, and other server types with all the benefits of Caddy: easy install and configuration (Caddyfile), portability, good documentation, and most importantly, fully managed TLS.

 Caddy's TLS and HTTPS code were surgically separated so that Caddy's powerful TLS features can be used by any server type that benefits from TLS, not only HTTP.
 Imagine a mail server that uses STARTTLS without needing to fuss with certificates.
 Or an FTP server that's always (and only) secure.
-Or a git server that always supports HTTPS by default.
+Or a git server that always supports HTTPS by default. **The goal here is to make it easier than ever to serve secure connections, no matter what you're serving.**

 When implemented, other server types can be made available on Caddy's download page.
 Then using Caddy with an alternate server type is as easy as writing its Caddyfile and running `caddy -type dns` for example.